-All these significance apart on the commercial side marble brings in rich appearance to house floors, walls, kitchen, rooms and bathrooms with its beautiful colour, special lustres and strains.
+All these significances apart on the commercial side marble brings in rich appearance to house floors, walls, kitchen, rooms and bathrooms with its beautiful color, special lusters and strains.

 They are highly durable, Italian Marble is known for its fine veins and its Lustrous Sheen.
-The Italian White, The Blue-Grey from Carrara, The Pearly shades of Botticino, The Creamy white Pavonazzetto, The Red Verona varieties Cater to the expensive requirements of .
-The plush impact of these marbles give a posh look.
+The Italian White, The Blue-Grey from Carrara, The Pearly shades of Botticino, The Creamy white Pavonazzetto, The Red Verona varieties Cater to the expensive requirements of.
+The plush impact of these marbles gives a posh look.

 Why is the cost high for an Authentic Italian Marble?

 Newmarket research has reported that the marble market in 2020 is estimated at $13 billion and is projected to reach $16 billion by 2025.

 Against this Italy’s own share is a whopping $4 billion every year.
 It exports to some 150 countries in the world.
 The success is due to “ Italian Know – How” in stone processing and manufacturing technologies.
 It is also at par with innovation and design.
 The main event for the marble world happens in Verona, Italy, the “MARMOMACC” international trade fair, an exhibition for marble blocks and slabs.

 Everything is still to be invented; marble offers incredible exploratory possibilities.
 The deeper you dig; the more you find- in every possible way.